SWaeldchen/swaeldchen.github.io/_projects/IP_PSPACE.md

 I want to actually train an neural network-based agent to have arithmetic consistency via Reinforcement Learning and Gradient Descent.

-The straightforward way for implementation would be to let the neural network represent a polynomial oracle.
-The input would be an  assignment from the finite field to all but one variable, and the output would be the polynomial coefficients of the left over variable.
-However, this seems complicated to train, as the network would need to learn polynomial multiplication.
-One can make this easer by having quadratic activations functions additionally to the ReLU ones.

 **Implementation:**
 1. Use a simple deterministic game with finite time horizon (e.g. tic-tac-toe, Connect-Four, Hex)
 1. Train an AI to predict the whether the player can still win given a board situation.
 Extend this AI to predict the polynomial coefficients for the polynomial identity test, given the previous random samples of the $\mathsf{IP}$-protocol as input.
 1. See how well the AI can be trained to actually fulfil the consistency checks.

+**How to do the arithmetic extension?**
+I basically have three ideas how to do the arithmetic extension.
+None of them are super satisfactory yet.

+1. The straightforward way for implementation would be to let a ReLU-neural network represent a polynomial oracle.
+The input would be an  assignment from the finite field to all but one variable, and the output would be the polynomial coefficients of the left over variable.
+However, this seems complicated to train, as the network would need to learn polynomial multiplication.
+One can make this easer by having quadratic activations functions additionally to the ReLU ones.
+1. Another way is to train a Neural Network with only quadratic activations which then represents a polynomial of degree exponential in the number of layers.
+However, one can do non-commutative identity testing, which appearently can [deal with exponential degrees and exponential number of terms](https://arxiv.org/pdf/1606.00596.pdf).
+I haven't fully understood the paper though. *Edit:* I forgot that the number of terms can actually grow **doubly**-exponential for non-commutative fields.
+It feels like everything is conspiring to make this hard.
+1. Another appraoch would be to use tensor networks instead of neural netwkorks.
+Tensor networks can represent exponentially large polynomials of bounded degree.
+However, that would go against the leading paradigm of DNN-based learning.

 **Questions:**
 1. Is there a better appraoch that does not require learning polynomial coefficients?